 I have intentionally avoided explaining some of the stickier issues with this theory above.
 Instead I have differed a few of the more obvious rebuttals until later.
 But first, you have to admit that walking through the movie in its proper chronology along with this new view of how the events unfolded sheds quite a bit of light on certain aspects that you wouldn’t have noticed before.
 For example – why would Angier still be trying to get Borden’s method after having reproduced the trick with the Tesla machine?
 It logically doesn’t follow.
 He’d been duplicating himself successfully for months – why does he still need the method?

-Or another anomaly: Towards the end Borden (not Fallon, but Borden) became obsessed with trying to figure out how Angiers accomplishes his final Teleporting Man technique.
-Recall Borden saying to Scarlet “All we know is that there’s a trap door!
+Or another anomaly: Towards the end Borden (not Fallon, but Borden) became obsessed with trying to figure out how Angier accomplishes his final Teleporting Man technique.
+Recall Borden saying to Olivia (Scarlet Johansson), “All we know is that there’s a trap door!
 What’s going on under that stage?!?”
 So… explain that to me.
-If Borden was the one that directed Angiers to Tesla in order to get the cloning machine, why would he be so flummoxed by the trick?
+If Borden was the one that directed Angier to Tesla in order to get the cloning machine, why would he be so flummoxed by the trick?
 Wouldn’t it be obvious to Borden that his rival was using the same cloning methods as himself, only plotted out in a different way?

 There are also other minor things that stand out as well, but I will leave those to you for now.
 More importantly would be for us to explain how such a contrary chronology is even possible by only watching what we are shown by Mr. Nolan.

-How can it be that a movie can physically get away with lying to our faces?
+The Narration How can it be that a movie can physically get away with lying to our faces?
 The first (and maybe the most important exercise) thing we must consider is the source.
 Can you remember who does the narration of this movie?
-Yes, you are correct Cutter does narrate a fair amount.
+Yes, you are correct, Cutter does narrate a fair amount.
 But who else narrates the action as it proceeds?
-No it isn’t completely accurate to say either Borden or Angier narrates.
-Actually if you look closely you’ll realize that the two key narrators in this story are Borden’s diary read by Angier and alternately Angier’s diary being read by Borden.
+No, it isn’t completely accurate to say either Borden or Angier narrates.
+Actually if you look closely you’ll realize that the two key narrators in this story are Borden’s diary, read by Angier, and alternately Angier’s diary being read by Borden.

-If we consider both of the two main characters, Borden and Angier, what would we say that their main motivations are?
-For Borden I think it is fairly obvious that he is intent on developing the world’s best magic trick that will turn the world upside down.
-You recall his arguments on behalf of the bullet catch and his hopes for doing something new and exciting as opposed to the litany of tried and true tricks.
-Angier on the other hand feeds off of the love and approval only the audience can give.
+The Motivations If we consider both of the two main characters, Borden and Angier, what would we say that their main motivations are?
+For Borden, I think it is fairly obvious that he is intent on developing the world’s best magic trick that will turn the world upside down.
+You recall his arguments on behalf of the bullet catch and his hopes for doing something new and exciting, as opposed to the litany of tried and true tricks.
+Angier, on the other hand, feeds off of the love and approval only the audience can give.
 One of the really great threads buried deep within this movie is the juxtaposition of these two extremes.
 Natural talent and savant versus the ever envious showman.
 These two men obviously are out for blood and nothing is going to stand in their way.

-The very first prime mover we encounter within the movie is that magic is special in that it frees the audience from their painful and boring lives by allowing them to believe in something that is unreal.
+The Prestige’s Raison de’etre The very first prime mover we encounter within the movie is that magic is special in that it frees the audience from their painful and boring lives by allowing them to believe in something that is unreal.
 It frees them to believe in something greater, that something truly otherworldly exists in this world.
-Why would we not begin to think for a second that the movie The Prestige is doing anything differently?
-It is then allowing the audience to slip into the fantastical notion that magic is real and there is an escape from the ordinariness of this life.
-When in fact there really is a solution available to those who are diligent and observant.
+Why would we not begin to think, for a second, that the movie The Prestige is doing anything differently?
+It is then allowing the audience to slip into the fantastical notion that magic is real, and there is an escape from the ordinariness of this life.
+When, in fact, there really is a solution available to those who are diligent and observant.

 A. Drivel.
 Are you saying that purchasing 200 identically sized and colored top hats is difficult?
 That finding five similarly colored cats is hard?
 Please.
 The genius here wasn’t in the hats and the cats in the field.
 It was in getting Angier to believe he solved the glitch in the Tesla Machine.
 It was the perfect con.